LouisFrey1/TetrisQLearning/readme.md

 In this variation of the Deep Q-Learning Algorithm, I tried to get the model to plan ahead, by allocating the reward to the state after the next one.

 ## DeepQLearningLookaheadStates

+This variation of the Deep Q-Learning algorithm functions similar to the "Hardcoded with Lookahead" branch.
+For each tetromino, every possible state after both the current, and the lookahead piece have been played, is compared using the Deep Q-Network.
+The action that leads to the best possible state after two steps is chosen.
+Just like with the Hardcoded with Lookahead branch, this variation is a lot slower than the one without lookahead piece, since a lot more states have to be considered in each step.
+As Figure 7 shows, the training process had to be cancelled at 3500 epochs after over a day, while the previous version only took 3 hours for 4000 epochs.
+Even then, it is clear that the results are much worse.

 ## DeepQLearningDifficult